 But he wants to make sure Heritage produces work that shapes his party.
 As Mike Franc, the vice president of government studies at Heritage, notes, “It’s not as if we’ve tried to hide our value system.”
 Ultimately, DeMint says, he is leaving the Senate because he is tired of always saying no to the insufficiently conservative proposals of his GOP colleagues.

-This article appears in the Dec.
-15, 2012, edition of National Journal as Duck in Water.
+This article appears in the December 15, 2012 edition of National Journal Magazine as Duck in Water.